FerretDB/FerretDB/website/docs/security.md

 Using TLS is recommended if username and password are transferred in plain text.

-In these examples, FerretDB uses TLS certificates to secure the connection.
+In following examples, FerretDB uses TLS certificates to secure the connection.
 Example certificates are found in [build/certs](https://github.com/FerretDB/FerretDB/tree/main/build/certs).
 The server uses TLS server certificate file, TLS private key file and root CA certificate file.

 ```console